moyakub/python-practice/README.md

 # python-practice

 1. Downlaod the folder
-2. To get current covid cases in console/terminal
+2. To get current covid cases in console/terminal (I used mac)
     1. Run `python3 -m venv <virtual env folder name>`
     2. Run `source <virtual env folder name>/bin/activate`
     3. You should see (venv) in the termial which proves that virtual env is activated successfully.